FAQ: Frequently-asked questions

 Q. What if I am riding in a group, what distance do we use?

-Where riders are riding as a group - they can use 1 speedo or GPS as indicative for the group (as long as the GPS requirements are met) and photos of all the bikes included in this group are in all the photos.
+Where riders are riding as a group - they can use 1 speedo or GPS as indicative for the group (as long as the GPS requirements are met) and photos of all the bikes and tee shirts included in this group are in all the photos.

 Q: Is there an actual TT2000 official route like some of your earlier years?

-A: The exact route is left completely up to riders to decide for themselves, but each rider must visit enough checkpoints to gain the required distance and points and collect the 4 (two paired) compulsory checkpoints.
-All checkpoints (regular and mystery) can be visited any in order.
+A: It depends what award you wish to go for.
+The Ride the Beat has an exact route and the GPX files and route are on the resource page.
+For the Emergency Responder, the exact route is left completely up to riders to decide for themselves, but each rider must visit enough checkpoints to gain the required distance and points and collect the compulsory checkpoints for the award.

 Q: Do I have to get to all the checkpoints and if not, what is the purpose of so many checkpoints?